What You Need to Know About the Different Law Degrees

 *Note: currently four states allow people to take the Bar exam without going to law school—California, Vermont, Virginia, and Washington.

 As you can see, not all law degrees make you a lawyer.
 The only sure-fire way to practice law is by going to law school and taking the bar exam.
 But, in order to get into law school, you’ll need to get a good score on the LSAT.
 Helping students to achieve that happens to be our forte.
-Schedule a free consultation with an LSAT Advisor to talk about whether a live course LSAT class or online LSAT prep makes sense for you.
+Schedule a free consultation with an LSAT Admissions Advisor, or start with our free LSAT prep resources, from a personalizable study planner to practice test with detailed analytics on where you need to improve.
+And check out our complete How to Become a Lawyer Guide.

 Search the Blog